Peripheral neuropathy

 Occupational therapy

-You can ask to be referred to an occupational therapist if you are finding it hard to do daily tasks because of peripheral neuropathy, such as washing or dressing.
-They can assess your needs and recommend appropriate aids and equipment to help you.
+You can ask to be referred to an occupational therapist if you find it hard to do daily tasks such as washing or dressing.
+They can assess your needs and recommend aids and equipment to help you.
 There are also organisations that provide equipment.

 Benefits and financial help